 The applications for Personal Assistance tickets are limited to one per person and are not issued in advance.
 You will need to bring your proof of eligibility and your ticket with you to the festival in order for your PA to be issued with a wristband.

 Children aged 12-17 who are disabled can come free of charge as long as they also bring proof of disability with them to the festival and enter with a full paying adult aged 21+.
 There is no scheme in place for disabled children aged 11 and under as they are already permitted to enter the festival free of charge.

 The festival is located in a busy suburban village with limited street parking.
 Therefore there is no parking at the festival.
 However, there is a small pay & display car park 5 minutes walk away.

 Taxis will be able to drop you fairly near to the festival entrance on the Alcester Road in Moseley opposite The Co-Op.

 The No. 50 bus from Birmingham City centre stops opposite the festival entrance.
-It takes approximately 15 minutes dependant on traffic and runs all day – every 10 minutes, slightly less frequently on a Sunday – until just before midnight.
+It takes approximately 15 minutes dependent on traffic and runs all day – every 10 minutes, slightly less frequently on a Sunday – until just before midnight.

 Toilets: There is a disabled access toilet in the toilet area located to the right of the bar area.
 It is approximately 75 metres from the Disabled Viewing Area.

 Water: Bottled water is on sale at the bar and several of the catering stalls.
 You are welcome to bring your own water in with you as long as it is in sealed bottles that are not glass.
-There are also water points on site so we strongly encourage you to bring refillable water bottles with you to the festival.
+There are water points on site so we strongly encourage you to bring refillable water bottles to the festival.